RazvanML/reco-link/_posts/2015-11-04-Data vs Algorithms.md

  <img src="{{'/static/img/recolink/logo.svg' | prepend: site.baseurl | prepend: site.url }}"
     alt='Record linkage logo' style="float:left;width:200px;padding:15px;margin:10px"   />
 I'm writing this blog post  to launch a question.
-Given a fixed amount of resources, what will provide more impact: improvements of the data mining algorithms, or acquisition of more data?
+Given a fixed amount of resources, what will provide more impact: improvements of the data mining algorithms or acquisition of more data?
-My past experience tells that improvements in algorithms will yield a marginal (at most 5-10%) improvement of the accuracy or performance.
+My past experience tells that improvements in algorithms will yield a marginal improvement (at most 5-10%) of the accuracy or performance.
  If we are not talking about large leverages or high costs of false positives/negatives, these improvements are not impactful in their environment.